JakeTotland/star-site/README.md

 It is intended for the entire contents of the repository to be uploaded to the hosting server **tpn23@physsun.rutgers.edu**

-On the server, *only* the **public** folder and its contents/subdirectories must be made publically readable.
-All other files and directories must *not* be accessible by users.
+On the server, *only* the **public** folder and its contents/subdirectories are uploaded (into the **star** folder).
+All other files and directories must *not* be uploaded.

 ## NPM & Dependencies

 Editing the project's HTML and adding new documents/directories can be done easily.
-However, editing this project's existing JavaScript or SCSS will necessitate installing the appropriate npm dependencies (recorded within the project).
+However, editing this project's existing JavaScript or SASS/SCSS will necessitate installing the appropriate npm dependencies (recorded within the project).
 The simplest way to do this is to install npm on your machine, then in the project's main directory run the command
 ```
 npm install
 ```